Divorce Indiana Child Support

-The INSCCU (Indiana State Central Collection Unit) does not accept the child support amount in the form of cash.
-The following types of payments are acceptable.
+The INSCCU (Indiana State Central Collection Unit) does not accept the child subsidy amount in the form of cash.
+The following types of payments are acceptable:

 • Cashier's checks